 A Great Option To Treat Back Pain Is The Backrack Belt

 Just be sure to stretch gently and correctly, using proper form.
 Never force your body into a stretch, and work into a stretch slowly and steadily by using your breath, inhaling and exhaling into the pose and then holding it for about 20 seconds.

-So, for example, if you find that carrying your child in your arms or lifting her up from the floor causes you to feel pain in your back immediately or even later on, avoid these movements as much as possible.
+So, for example, if you find that carrying your child in your arms or lifting him/her up from the floor causes you to feel pain in your back immediately or even later on, avoid these movements as much as possible.